Policies for Fair Exchanges of Resources: A Logic for Characterizing Fair Exchanges

-The following theorem ensures that no correct and complete homomorphic map is possible: \begin{restatable}{thm}{nohomo} There is no complete and correct homorphic map of \MuACL\ to \exlo. \end{restatable} Consequently, the computational fragment of linear logic does not natively support circular reasoning, for this reason, \MuACL\ extends it with the operator $\linearcontract$ achieving a different expressive power.
+The following theorem ensures that no correct and complete homomorphic map is possible: \begin{restatable}{thm}{nohomo} There is no complete and correct homomorphic map of \MuACL\ to \exlo. \end{restatable} The proof of the theorem is by counterexample, and the sequent presented is indeed an initial one, showing that finding a homomorphic map that works well at least with initial sequents is also impossible (see~\autoref{thm:homoinit} in the Appendix).
+Consequently, the computational fragment of linear logic does not natively support circular reasoning.
+For this reason, \MuACL\ extends it with the operator $\linearcontract$ achieving a different expressive power.